Epilepsy Fellowship Program

 The one-year fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Psychiatry and Neurology (ABPN).
 Completion of the program qualifies fellows for the ABPN Epilepsy Board examination.
 The two-year fellowship is recommended for applicants interested in academic medicine, research and extended training in epilepsy.
 Mentored research in epilepsy-related fields is offered.
 The additional year allows for an emphasis on developing long-term research projects and application for funding.

-is offered in collaboration with the Cincinnati Children's Division of Pulmonology and Sleep Medicine and includes one year of ACGME accredited EEG/epilepsy training and one year of ACGME accredited Sleep Medicine training.
+It may be possible to combine a Epilepsy-Sleep fellowship in collaboration with the Division of Pulmonology and Sleep Medicine.
+This includes one year of ACGME accredited EEG/epilepsy training and one year of ACGME accredited Sleep Medicine training.
 At the completion of the fellowship programs, the fellows will qualify for both the Sleep Medicine and Clinical Neurophysiology/Epilepsy Board exams offered by the ABPN.